Menditect/documentation/docs/refguide/Teststep/index.md

 A Teststep tests some specific aspect of system behaviour.
 A Teststep is always part of a [Test Case](test-case) that has the 'Automatic' type.

+The Teststep is the lowest or fourth level of the 4-layer framework that is used in MTA.
+It describes the actual operating functions.

 A Teststep must be one of the following types:
 - [Microflow call](Teststep/microflow)
 - Object